 If history turns you on, prepare to be enticed.
 Hotel Californian—or at least, the redux—may have launched in late 2017, but its story begins long before.

 Situated in downtown Santa Barbara, between the waterfront and what’s now lovingly referred to as the Funk Zone, the iconic property first opened its door in 1925.
-Following a glamorous launch party, it was nearly destroyed by the Santa Barbara earthquake one week later.
+Following a glamorous launch party, it was nearly destroyed by the Santa Barbara earthquake 11 days later.
 Bigger and better, the reboot stretches three blocks while still incorporating the original Spanish Colonial Revival façade.

-Martyn Lawrence Bullard-designed interiors take a more of-the-moment approach, weaving modern Moroccan influences and glamourous glimmers of nostalgia.
+Martyn Lawrence Bullard-designed interiors take a more of-the-moment approach, weaving modern Moroccan influences and glamour.
 Saturated hues, intricately painted tiles, plush fabrics, and gilded mirrors adorn the guest quarters, which range from luxurious rooms to a 1,700-square-foot presidential suite.

 Best for Romance: Hotel Joaquin (Laguna Beach, California)

 Hotel Joaquin is a seaside escape with romance written all over it.
 Conveniently located within walking distance of downtown and a short drive to Alta Laguna Park, it’s a wonderful getaway if you’re looking for a beach trip that doesn’t entirely revolve around the waves.
-Couples can explore miles of hiking trails, catch rays by the pool, or unwind with a hot stone massage at the spa.
+Couples can explore miles of hiking trails or catch some rays by the pool.

 No doubt, the adults-only policy also increases the appeal of Hotel Joaquin.
 As there’s no denying that a lack of screaming kids makes for a more relaxed (less noisy) atmosphere.
 Rooms exhibit a sense of serenity with vaulted ceilings, coastal-chic accents, and record players to spin your favorite slow jams.
 Thoughtful touches like hand-delivered coffee service and a spritz menu also feel decidedly grown-up.